mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$p(i) < p(j), l_1<l_2 \rightarrow  p(i)\cdot l_2 +p(j)\cdot l_1 < p(i)\cdot l_1 +p(j)\cdot l_2$$

-In other words, if an encoding gives a shorter codeword to a rare symbol and a long codeword to a more common one, then you could get a better encoding by flipping both codewords.
+In other words, if an encoding gives a shorter codeword to a rare message and a long codeword to a more common one, then you could get a better encoding by flipping both codewords.

-As a consequence, the optimal encoding should give $$0$$ and $$1$$ to the two most likely symbols, $$00, 01,10,11$$ to the next four and so on.
+As a consequence, the optimal encoding should give $$0$$ and $$1$$ to the two most likely messages, $$00, 01,10,11$$ to the next four and so on.
 To calculate the efficiency, take $$p_1..p_k$$ to be the probabilities sorted in decreasing order.
 The optimal coding length $$L^*(p)$$ for our distribution $$p$$ is:

 $$L^*(p)= \sum_{i=1}^k p_i \cdot \lfloor \log (i +1) \rfloor $$

-So we can easily get a closed form solution for the optimal encoding if we only want to transmit a symbol (or a fixed amount of symbols), which is nice.
+So we can easily get a closed form solution for the optimal encoding if we only want to transmit a message (or a fixed amount of messages), which is nice.

 <ins>Relation to entropy</ins>